elsa-workflows/elsa-core/src/samples/server/Elsa.Samples.Server.Host/README.md

 ### Configure persistence for Elsa Core in the appsettings.json

-It is required to specify the persistence, it's enabled status and connection string name in Features
+In order to specify the persistence it's required to set enabled status and connection string name in Features node

 EF Sqlite
 ```
 "Elsa": {
   "Features": {
-    "Persistence:EntityFrameworkCore:Sqlite": {
+    "PersistenceEntityFrameworkCoreSqlite": {
     "Enabled": true,
     "ConnectionStringName": "Sqlite"
     },